What is Physical Capital?

 - Physical capital, human capital, and land and natural resources are the three factors of production in classical economics.

-- Evaluation of physical capital can be challenging due to its illiquidity nature as well as the ambiguous distinction between physical capital and land and natural resources.
+- Valuation of physical capital can be challenging due to its illiquid nature, as well as the ambiguous distinction between physical capital and land and natural resources.

 Understanding Physical Capital